 Ultimately, the security risks and performance issues of virtual servers outweigh the benefits.
 We want to be confident that somebody hasn’t planted malware on dozens of virtual machines because of an exploit.
 We want to give our customers the best speeds and most stable performance.

-That’s why we not only use physical servers, we own a lot of our own equipment, up to and including the fiber optic lines.
+That’s why we built our network on physical servers.
+We own a lot of our own equipment, up to and including the fiber optic lines.
 Yes, it’s an investment, but we feel that it’s better we take on that burden rather than pass it on to our users.

 This isn’t to say that all virtualization or that VPNs that use virtual servers are bad.
-But we’ve weighed the pros and cons of virtual vs physical servers, and have decided that the best option for our users is physical all the way.
+But we’ve weighed the pros and cons of virtual vs physical servers, and have decided that the best option for our users is physical.